briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         2. _(B)_ "Hospital" does not include any of the following:

             1. _(1)_ A facility licensed under Ohio R.C.
-Chapter 3721, a health
+[Chapter 3721][ORC
-            care facility operated by the Department of Mental Health or the Department of Developmental Disabilities, a health maintenance organization that does not operate a hospital, or the office of any private, licensed health care professional, whether organized for individual or group practice;
+            Chapter 3721], a health care facility operated by the Department of Mental Health or the Department of Developmental Disabilities, a health maintenance organization that does not operate a hospital, or the office of any private, licensed health care professional, whether organized for individual or group practice;

             2. _(2)_ An institution for the sick that is operated exclusively for patients who use spiritual means for healing and for whom the